Global experts propose a path to generate clean power from waste energy

 Professor Vincenzo Pecunia of Simon Fraser University led a team of more than 100 internationally recognized scientists in developing a comprehensive “roadmap” to guide global efforts to convert waste energy into clean power.

-Pecunia, from the School of Sustainable Energy Engineering, where he leads the Sustainable Optoelectronics Research Group, said, “With the rising global energy demand and the challenges posed by climate change, it is more urgent than ever to generate green energy to preserve our planet and sustain human development.”
+Pecunia, who leads the Sustainable Optoelectronics Research Group at the School of Sustainable Energy Engineering, said, “With the rising global energy demand and the challenges posed by climate change, it is more urgent than ever to generate green energy to preserve our planet and sustain human development.”

 He also said, “Energy harvesting materials present a promising opportunity to generate clean electricity, ultimately enhancing the energy efficiency of our daily lives and supporting our efforts to combat climate change.
 These materials have the ability to convert ambient energy from various sources including light, heat, radiofrequency waves (like those from Wi-Fi and mobile signals), and mechanical vibrations.”